Enrique Pérez de Guzmán, 2nd Count of Niebla: Biography

-In 1418, he bought the Lordship of the Canary Islands from its conquerer Jean de Béthencourt.
+In 1418, he bought the Lordship of the Canary Islands from its conqueror Jean de Béthencourt.

 In 1430, he transferred ownership of the Canary islands of El Hierro, Fuerteventura and Lanzarote to Hernan Peraza the Elder, who had the rights to the remaining, not yet conquered islands.
 This move helped Peraza to unify all islands the Lordship of the Canary Islands and strengthen the Peraza family's footing during the islands' conquest.

 The count drowned while besieging Gibraltar on 31 August 1436.
 This was the Seventh Siege of Gibraltar then the isthmus was under the control of the Spanish Moors.